Indecomposability of derived categories for arbitrary schemes: A criterion of indecomposability

-\begin{rem} For general schemes, the argument in the proof of Corollary \ref{c:empty} proves that the indecomposability of $\Perf({X})$ implies the weakly indecomposability of $\cdbc{X}$.
+\begin{rem} For schemes that satisfy ELF condition, the argument in the proof of Corollary \ref{c:dim0} proves that the indecomposability of $\Perf({X})$ implies the weakly indecomposability of $\cdbc{X}$.
 If moreover we assume that the scheme $X$ is projective over a perfect field, thanks to the recent work by Kuznetsov and Shinder \cite{KuzShi22}, we also know that the indecomposability of $\Perf({X})$ ensures the indecomposability of $\cdbc{X}$. \end{rem} Thus, combining our results with Corollary 6.6 in \cite{KuzShi22}, we get the following

 \begin{cor} Let $X$ be a connected projective scheme over a perfect field.
-Suppose that $\dim \text{Bs}|D_{X/k}|=0$ or that every connected component of it is contained in some affine open subset of $X$.
+Suppose that $ \text{\rm Bs}|D_{X/k}|$ is finite or empty.
 Then $\cdbc{X}$ is indecomposable. \end{cor}